Last Updated on October 2, 2023 by Louisa

 You can find yourself demolishing a graphic novel pretty quickly, which is perfect for those looking to get out of a reading slump.

 Maybe part of the reason you’re in a book slump is that you’ve just read too many books.
 It’s ok to take a break, so why not write instead?

 A great way to look after your emotional and mental self is to take up journaling.
-You can write down your thoughts and feelings, or reminisce about a book you love.
+You can write down your thoughts and feelings, or reminisce about a book you love in a reading journal.

 Who knows, maybe you might feel inspired and create your own book.

 10. Switch from paperback to digital (or vice versa)